 This is a follow-up to my previous blog post about setting up a VPS server.
-In the article, I use the command line SSH client, which is pre-installed on macOS, Linux, and Windows 10 (April 2018 Update).
-But on older Windows versions, you have to download an SSH client.
+In that article, I used the command-line SSH client, which is pre-installed on macOS, Linux, and Windows 10 (April 2018 Update).
+However, on older Windows versions, you need to download an SSH client.

-In this blog post, I show you how you can install and use the Windows SSH client Putty.
+In this blog post, I'll show you how to install and use the Windows SSH client Putty.

-Visit the Putty homepage and download either the installer (.msi) or the individual exe files.
+Visit the Putty homepage and download either the installer (.msi) or the individual executable files.

 , puttygen.exe